 The beaches and coastline are typically the immediate spots that come to mind when thinking about where to take engagement or wedding photos in La Jolla, but don’t feel limited to those locations!
 I’ve listed out 16 different locations and venues to consider when wanting to take your wedding or engagement pictures here.

-While this may be known as San Diego’s nude beach, hear me out for a minute!
-This is actually a really awesome place to take photos – NOT because of the lack of clothing.
+While this may be known as San Diego’s beach where clothing is optional, hear me out for a minute!
+This is actually a really awesome place to take photos.

 With the ocean in front of you and the breathtaking cliffs behind you, there’s a good variety of backdrops in this one location.
 What I also love about this spot is that when it comes to what you can wear for your engagement session outfit, both casual and dressy, flowy outfits work really well.
-And, because it is a nude beach, there tends to be fewer people around.
+Unlike the other beaches, there tends to be fewer people around at this one.
 Just be prepared for a potential hike to get here!

 La Jolla Bridge Club